Close

 Business travelers require specific documentation based on activity duration:

-• Business Visitor Visa: Short-term meetings, conferences, negotiations
+• Business Visitor Visa: Short-term meetings, conferences, negotiations, allowing stays in Mexico for 90 days.

 • Business Activities Permit: Extended business operations requiring local authorization